 - Evaluation: Application of appropriate methods and scales to evaluate the efficacy of artistic campaigns.
 This includes simple metrics like increased participation in actions, media coverage of campaigns, and discernable impact on campaign objectives.
 But we also stress the importance of recognizing the less immediately discernable: from increased flexibility in tactical thinking and improvements in organizer morale to transformations in public consciousness and cementing political gains through cultural “normalization.”

 - Backreach: Techniques of cultivating the ideas and practices of artistic activism back home; introducing new principles and techniques to often change averse cultural institutions

 - Creative Play: Walking the walk.
 The training includes time for in-depth conversation among participants and a group outing to a cultural event — part demonstration of links between art and politics, part bonding mechanism, part pure fun.

-The goal of the AAA is not merely to impart knowledge, but to access, organize and operationalize the creative, cultural and political resources possessed by the artists themselves.
-In brief, the goal of the AAA is to have participants own the method so that they can continue to develop as successful artists and effective activists.
+The goal of the Arts Action Academy is not merely to impart knowledge, but to access, organize and operationalize the creative, cultural and political resources possessed by the artists themselves.
+In brief, the goal of the Arts Action Academy is to have participants own the method so that they can continue to develop as successful artists and effective activists.

-To bring the AA to your community contact the Center for Artistic Activism directly.
+To bring the Arts Action Academy to your community contact the Center for Artistic Activism directly.

 Long Courses (3-6 Days):